 Tripple R: If you do not have a support person you may purchase Tripple R aka Ridge Rider Rescue when you register on bikereg.com for $40.
 This service will act as your support person and will give you a ride back to the start should you not make the cut-off times or need to abandon the race for any reason.

-Navigation and support: This is not a marked course!
-Participants must use the supplied cue sheets, along with their own personal cycling computer, or a GPX, to navigate the course.
-We suggest using all 3 in the case you should lose one or have a garmin malfunction!
+Navigation and support: This is a partially marked course but riders should not rely solely on course markers!
+Participants should also use the supplied cue sheets, along with their own personal cycling computer, or a GPX, to navigate the course.
+We suggest using all 3 in the case you should lose your cue sheets or have a garmin malfunction!
 You need to print off your own Cue sheets and map, and bring them to the race with you.
 Your cue sheets provide you the locations on the course where you will have cell reception and can call your support and Bail Out if needed (support crew may print off the maps to get them to these bail-out points).
 Participants may have to walk for miles to reach the nearest checkpoint or wait for the sag person to give them a ride there.
 This sag wagon, will be sweeping the course and ‘may’ be able to provide a rider a lift to the nearest checkpoint.
 But DO NOT count on this sag person, as they may miss you on course and they WILL NOT give you a ride all the way back to the finish area, only to the nearest checkpoint where you can call your support crew to come and get you.
 In all, Participants are solely responsible for their personal well-being, will have to make their own informed decisions, and suffer the consequences of those decisions .

 Finishers Award will be awarded to anyone who makes it to the aid station/checkpoints before the cut-off time, and crosses the finish line.